-"Division" means the division of debt management.
+"Division" means the Division of Debt Management.

-"State" means the state of West Virginia.
+"State" means the State of West Virginia.

 (2) Evaluate cash flow projections relative to proposed and existing revenue bond issues.

-(6) Make and execute contracts and other instruments and pay the reasonable value of services or commodities rendered to the division pursuant to those contracts.
+(8) Make and execute contracts and other instruments and pay the reasonable value of services or commodities rendered to the division pursuant to those contracts.

-(b) Not less than thirty days prior to a proposed offering of debt to be issued by a state spending unit, written notice of such proposed offering and the terms thereof shall be given to the division by such state spending unit in the form as the Division may require.
+(b) Not less than thirty days prior to a proposed offering of debt by the state or a state spending unit, written notice of the proposed offering and the terms thereof shall be given to the Division by the state spending unit in the form as the Division may require.

 (c) Within thirty days after closing on an offering, the responsible spending unit shall report to the division the information pertaining to the offering required by the division in the form the division may require.